entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Characters 203-206 were added by Clement *et al*.
 (2021).
 Rather than being cited as a composite taxon, *Megalichthys* was represented by *M. hibberti* and *M. laticeps* in addition to *M. mullisoni* (Downs & Daeschler, 2020), all as separate species in Clement *et al*.
 (2021). *Mahalalepis resima* (Young, Long & Ritchie, 1992), *Askerichthys heintziorum* (Borgen & Nakrem, 2016), *Palatinichthys laticeps* (Witzmann & Schoch, 2012), *Sengoerichthys ottoman* (Janvier, Clément & Cloutier, 2007), were added to the taxon list of Zhu *et al*.
 (2017) and Cloutier *et al*.
 (2020).

 > *Parmastega* was added in the dataset by Simões and Pierce (2021).
-Simões and Pierce (2021) removed A total of 27 characters and recorded seven characters (three split into two characters), altering 15% of the original dataset and resulting in a revised and updated dataset for their subsequent analyses.
+Simões and Pierce (2021) removed a total of 27 characters and recorded seven characters (**three split into two characters**), altering 15% of the original dataset and resulting in a revised and updated dataset for their subsequent analyses.
 This dataset was not followed herein.

 > *Letognathus hardingi*